What is a Ground Lease?

 - In terms of the lease, all improvements made on the land can become the property of the landowner.
 It thus provides another benefit to the landowner.

 - The names of the agreement may also help the landowner have some control over the kind of construction made on the land and its regular use.

 Cons to the Tenant

-Given the terms of an agreement, a tenant may find the intended development and use of the land in question restrictive, which would not be the case if an outright purchase was undertaken.
+- Given the terms of a lease agreement, a tenant may find the intended development and use of the land in question restrictive, which would not be the case if the tenant had gone for outright purchase.

-Also, the cost of leasing land, taking into account escalation clauses which outline rent increases over the term of the agreement, may turn out to be higher for the tenant in the long-term, as compared to an outright purchase.
-This, however, depends on the viability and success of the project or business undertaken on the property.
+- Also, the cost of leasing land, taking into account escalation clauses that outline rent increases over the term of the agreement, may turn out to be higher for the tenant in the long term as compared to an outright purchase.
+It, however, depends on the viability and success of the project or business undertaken on the property.

 Cons to the Landowner

-He also needs to be very careful about the terms of the lease agreement, failing which he may lose control over the improvements on his land and their end use.
+- He also needs to be very careful about the lease agreement terms, failing which he may lose control over the improvements on his land and their end-use.